Nicholas Bourbon (the elder): Life and works

 Bourbon subsequently left for England, where he benefited from the protection of Anne Boleyn, the former lady-in-waiting to Claude of France and the second wife of Henry VIII.
-She was herself a proponent of moderate evangelical reform, and helped Bourbon find work as a tutor.
-One of Bourbon's entourage in England was Hans Holbein the Younger, who was making his second stay at the Court of England.
+She was a proponent of moderate evangelical reform and helped Bourbon find work as a tutor.
+One of Bourbon's entourages in England was Hans Holbein the Younger, who was making his second stay at the Court of England.
 Holbein would draw Bourbon's portrait in 1535.
-Bourbon, who had a great admiration for Holbein, named him "the Apelles of our time."
+Bourbon, who greatly admired Holbein, named him "the Apelles of our time."